Sparse online variational Bayesian regression: Introduction

+\note{General sparsity-promoting priors of the type $R(\beta)=f(|\beta|)$ are also possible, and this type of prior will be the focus of the present work, to be introduced in the following subsection.
+Collectively, this family of priors have come to be known as ``shrinkage'' priors because the resulting maximum a posteriori (MAP) estimator (or frequentist penalized maximum likelihood estimator (MLE)) tends to ``shrink'' all the coefficients towards zero.
+In particular, sufficiently small coefficients are exactly zero, which is the main impetus underlying their use, while the excess shrinkage leads to a non-desirable bias.
+In recent years ``spike and slab'' priors \cite{mitchell1988bayesian} have become very popular, as they soften this non-desirable property.
+Such priors are hierarchical, consisting of a mixture distribution with a Dirac mass at 0 (a spike) and a continuous distribution such as the ones considered here (a slab).
+See \cite{bai2020spike} for a recent review, focused on the spike and slab LASSO (SSLASSO).

-There is a computational burden to performing inference with these more exotic priors, even in the case when we abandon UQ and settle for a MAP estimator.
-In the best case of $q=1$ we have a convex optimization problem, which can be solved efficiently by a number of modern methods, such as iterative soft thresholding \cite{daubechies2004iterative, bredies2008linear} and alternating direction method of multipliers \cite{gabay1976dual, boyd2011distributed}.
-These iterative methods incur the same cost as \eqref{eq:monolith} at each iteration.
+There is a computational burden to performing inference with these more exotic priors, even in the case when we abandon uncertainty quantification (UQ) and settle for a MAP estimator.
+In the best case of $R(\beta) = |\beta|_1$ we have a convex optimization problem, which can be solved efficiently by a number of modern methods, such as iterative soft thresholding \cite{daubechies2004iterative, bredies2008linear} and alternating direction method of multipliers \cite{gabay1976dual, boyd2011distributed}.
+These methods are able to achieve a comparable cost to the solution of a least squares problem, i.e. $\cO(np)$ at best, and there is scope for per-iteration parallelization.
+However, there are limitations and drawbacks to this choice, and it is often desirable to promote sparsity more strongly, e.g. using non-convex $R(\beta)$, where there are no such default recipes \cite{donoho2006compressed}.
+The recently introduced SSLASSO \cite{rovckova2018spike} is a notable algorithm that delivers a point estimate which promotes sparsity more strongly than $R(\beta) = |\beta|_1$ and at a comparable cost to the methods above.}